Kinokkory/wiwinwlh/tutorial.md

 Intuitively it follows the notion that the cardinality of set of inhabitants of a type can always be given as a function of the number of its holes.
-A product type admits a number of inhabitants as a function of the product (i.e. cardinality of the Cartesian product), a sum type as as the sum of its holes and a function type as the exponential of the span of the domain and codomain.
+A product type admits a number of inhabitants as a function of the product (i.e. cardinality of the Cartesian product), a sum type as the sum of its holes and a function type as the exponential of the span of the domain and codomain.

 ```haskell